bhochhi/think-guide/README.md

 # Think-Guide

-Here I would like to gather all critical thingings and my thought process as well as how I see other do the same to reach certain conclusion.
+Here I would like to gather all critical thinkings and my thought process as well as how I see other do the same to reach certain conclusion.
 All my notes shall be greatly motivated by variety of personal experiences and observations.

 ### Inspirational